writethedocs/www/docs/conf/portland/2020/ticket-choices.rst

 Write the Docs is self-sustaining, and events are our main source of income.
 **We have already paid over $25,000 in venue and vendor downpayments.**
-We hope to get some of this money back, but if we aren't able to get additional revenue this year it would put the organization at risk.
+We hope to get some of this money back, but if we aren't able to get this money back or additional revenue this year it would put the organization at risk.
+This is especially true if we aren't able to hold conferences again *next year*.

 We have many other operational expenses which our conferences pay for including: